filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 * You have a stock machine with no BL Touch (sensor mounted on the hotend to perform auto bed leveling) install.
 From the factory, it comes without the BL Touch.

-	In this case, since you have a stock machine you need to install the **Manual Mesh** firmware file named with the same chip model of your machine(N32 or G32)  from this [github repository](https://github.com/alexqzd/Marlin/releases).
+	In this case, since you have a stock machine you need to download the **Manual Mesh** firmware file named with the same chip model of your machine(N32 or G32) of the **v1.3.5** firmware release(latest stable verision) from this [github repository](https://github.com/alexqzd/Marlin/releases).
 For example, if you have a N32 chip machine, you will download the ***ManualMesh-5x5-N32.bin*** file.
 Now if you have follow all the steps, on your desktop you should have the **.bin** file and the **DWIN_SET** folder.
 If this is the case, go to the final part of the guide.

 * You have install a Bl Touch sensor

-	In this case, since you have a stock machine you need to install the **BLTouch** firmware file named with the same chip model of your machine(N32 or G32) from this [github repository](https://github.com/alexqzd/Marlin/releases).
+	In this case, since you have a stock machine you need to download the **BLTouch** firmware file named with the same chip model of your machine(N32 or G32) of the **v1.3.5** firmware release(latest stable verision) from this [github repository](https://github.com/alexqzd/Marlin/releases).
 For example, if you have a N32 chip machine, you will download the ***BLTouch-5x5-N32.bin*** file.
 Now if you have follow all the steps, on your desktop you should have the **.bin** file and the **DWIN_SET** folder.
 If this is the case, go to the final part of the guide.

 For the **H32** chip, follow these steps:

 * You have a stock machine with no BL Touch (sensor mounted on the hotend to perform auto bed leveling) installed.
 From the factory, it comes without the BL Touch.

-	In this case, since you have a stock machine you need to download the **Manual Mesh** firmware file named with the same chip model of your machine(N32 or G32) from this [github repository](https://github.com/alexqzd/Marlin-H32/releases).
+	In this case, since you have a stock machine you need to download the **Manual Mesh** firmware file named with the same chip model of your machine(N32 or G32) of the **v1.3.6** firmware release(latest stable verision) from this [github repository](https://github.com/alexqzd/Marlin-H32/releases).
 For example, if you have a N32 chip machine, you will download the ***ManualMesh-5x5-H32.bin*** file.
 Now if you have follow all the steps, on your desktop you should have the **.bin** file and the **DWIN_SET** folder.
 If this is the case go to the final part of the guide.

 * You have install a Bl Touch senosr

-	In this case, since you have a stock machine you need to install the **BLTouch** firmware file named with the same chip model of your machine(N32 or G32) from this [github repository](https://github.com/alexqzd/Marlin-H32/releases).
+	In this case, since you have a stock machine you need to download the **BLTouch** firmware file named with the same chip model of your machine(N32 or G32) of the **v1.3.6** firmware release(latest stable verision) from this [github repository](https://github.com/alexqzd/Marlin-H32/releases).
 For example, if you have a N32 chip machine, you will download the ***BLTouch-5x5-H32.bin*** file.
 Now if you have follow all the steps, on your desktop you should have the **.bin** file and the **DWIN_SET** folder.
 If this is the case, go to the final part of the guide.

 ***

 NOTE:
-- If you are installing the same firmware as already previously installed, this can cause the chip to skip the update.
+| If you are installing the same firmware as already previously installed, this can cause the chip to skip the update.
 In this case you can simply change the .bin file name.
-- If you are installing the firmware on a Creality motherboard then the bootloader looks for the .bin file in the root folder instead of the firmware folder.
+| If you are installing the firmware on a Creality motherboard then the bootloader looks for the .bin file in the root folder instead of the firmware folder.

 TERM DICTIONARY:
 - Default = firmware version does not contain any mesh or level functionality.